Vnd443/ai-command-assistant/README.md

 ## ✨ Key Features

 ### 🤖 AI-Powered Intelligence
-Leverages Claude Sonnet 4.6 to understand natural language queries and generate appropriate commands for your operating system.
+Leverages GPT-5.4 to understand natural language queries and generate appropriate commands for your operating system.

 ### 🛡️ Built-in Safety Mechanisms
 - Automatic detection and blocking of dangerous commands